nathan00pdl/crud-angular-spring/README.md

 This was my second complete implementation of a **REST API**, containing much more details and structuring features compared to my first **API** project - **https://github.com/nathan00pdl/api-test**.
 Furthermore, it was my first frontend contact with the **Angular** framework.

 I belive that this project gave me great contact with a **REST API** that could be used in production, acording to **Loiane**, therefore being a great source of knowledge and **learning practice**.

+> Note: *The project as a whole has several redundant comments, as I challenged myself to implement some technologies that I had never had contact with, therefore it is a real project for study and practice purposes.*

 ## Backend Structure
 - **Layered architecture - MVC**